Optimal Vaccination Policy to Prevent Endemicity: A Stochastic Model: The model

+The above result is proved in Section~\ref{sec:proof-wellposedness}.
 The next result connects the PDE \eqref{eq:main} to the distribution of the solution to the McKean--Vlasov \eqref{eq:McKeanVlasov}.
-It follows from elementary manipulations of point processes, and we postpone its proof until the Appendix, see Section~\ref{A:proofPDE}.
+It follows from elementary manipulations of point processes, and we postpone its proof until Section~\ref{sec:proofPDE}.

 \begin{proposition} Let $(\lambda^*(t), \sigma^*(t),A^*(t), C^*(t))$ be the solution to the McKean--Vlasov equation~\eqref{eq:McKeanVlasov}.
 Then, if $I(t, \cdot)$ (resp.\ $S(t, \cdot)$) is the density of $A^*(t)$ on the event $C^*(t) = I$ (resp.\ $C^*(t) = S$), $(I(t,a);\, t,a \ge 0)$ and $(S(t,a);\, t,a \ge 0)$ are the unique weak solutions to \eqref{eq:main}. \end{proposition}